 Remember to click Apply on top left to execute, otherwise, real disk partitions won't be modified.

 Adjust C drive partition size with another disk

-If there is not enough free space in contiguous D drive, you can shrink other non-adjacent partitions on the same disk, then you just need an additional step to move Unallocated space next to C drive.
+If there is not enough free space in contiguous D drive, you can shrink a non-adjacent partitions on the same disk, then you just need an additional step to move Unallocated space next to C drive.

-But if there is no other data volume on the same disk, no partitioning software can extend C drive with free space on another separate disk.
-In this case, you can clone this disk to a larger one and adjust partition size with extra disk space.
-If there's other partition on the same disk, you may also consider move partition to another disk, then delete this partition and add its space to C drive.
+But if there is no other data volume on the same disk, no partitioning software can extend C drive with free space on a different disk.
+In that case, you can clone this disk to a larger one and resize partition with extra disk space.
+If there's other partition on the same disk, you may consider moving partition to another disk, then delete this partition and add its space to C drive.